prevuelta/jekyll-mustache/README.md

 );
 ```

-Static conent can still be added to the page html files.
+Static content can still be added to the pages html file.